Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Econometric framework

 To facilitate prior implementation, it proves to be convenient to rewrite the model in matrix form.
 Define a $K \times 1$ vector of predictors $\bm{x}_t = (\bm{y}^\prime_{t-1}, \dots, \bm{y}^\prime_{t-p})^\prime$ and a $K \times M$ matrix of coefficients $\bm{\Phi}=(\bm{A}_1, \dots, \bm{A}_p)^\prime $, where $K = mp$ is the number of vectorautoregressive coefficients per equation.
 Then the VAR can be written as

-where $\bm{Y} = (\bm{y}, \dots, \bm{y}_T)^\prime$, $\bm{X}=(\bm{x}_1,\dots,\bm{x}_T)^\prime$ and $\bm{E}=(\bm{\varepsilon}_1,\dots,\bm{\varepsilon}_T)^\prime$. $\bm{Y}$ and $\bm{E}$ are $T \times M$ matrices and $\bm{X}$ is a $T \times K$ matrix.
+where $\bm{Y} = (\bm{y}, \dots, \bm{y}_T)^\prime$, $\bm{X}=(\bm{x}_1,\dots,\bm{x}_T)^\prime$, and $\bm{E}=(\bm{\varepsilon}_1,\dots,\bm{\varepsilon}_T)^\prime$. $\bm{Y}$ and $\bm{E}$ are $T \times M$ matrices and $\bm{X}$ is a $T \times K$ matrix.
 Further, let $\bm{\phi} = \mathrm{vec}(\bm{\Phi})=(\phi_1,\dots, \phi_n)^\prime$, where $n=KM$ denotes the number of autoregressive coefficients.

 As our approach to inference is Bayesian, we have to specify prior distributions.
 The generic prior for the coefficient vector is multivariate normal: $\bm{\phi} \sim \bm{N(0, \underline{V})}$.
 For growth rates and/or approximately stationary transformed data it is common to center the prior at zero \citep[e.g.,][]{george_bayesian_2008,koop_bayesian_2010,cross_macroeconomic_2020, kastner_sparse_2020}, whereas for data in levels often the prior mean of own-lag coefficients in the first lag is set to one \citep{litterman_forecasting_1986, sims_bayesian_1998}.
 Moreover, $\underline{\bm{V}}$ is a diagonal $n \times n$ matrix with diagonal elements $v_1, \dots, v_n$.
-In view of the next section, we want to highlight that the prior for the VAR coefficients does not depend on $\bm{\Sigma}$ and hence neither on $\bm{L}$.
-The shrinkage priors under scrutiny which are to be detailed in Sections~\ref{sec:GL} to \ref{sec:semi} distinguish themselves in their treatment of $\bm{\underline{V}}$.
-However, before presenting these in detail, we address a more general issue that historically received little attention in the Bayesian VAR literature in Section~\ref{sec:reducedstructural}: Should one shrink reduced form or rather structural form coefficients?
+The shrinkage priors under scrutiny which are to be detailed in Sections~\ref{sec:HM} to \ref{sec:semi} distinguish themselves in their treatment of $\bm{\underline{V}}$.